ShivamNayak-dev/hotel-booking-Management-system/README.md

-🏨 Hotel Booking Management System:
+🏨 Hotel Booking Management System

 A complete hotel booking platform with authentication, room inventory, secure payments, and admin management — built using Spring Boot, JWT Security, Stripe Payments, and PostgreSQL.

-Designed to behave like a real-world production system: clean layered architecture, validation, webhooks, and booking workflows.
+Designed to behave like a real-world production system with layered architecture, validation, webhooks, and booking workflows.

 🚀 Features:
 👤 User